 The military's $127 million dollar plan for coastal fortification was rendered obsolete, by an unsuspecting pair of brothers from North Carolina.
 In 1903 Wilbur and Orville Wright first took to the sky in Kitty Hawk.
 Only 8 years later, the technology of flight had been commandeered for military use, and the first aerial bomb was dropped.
 Traditional concrete embankments were virtually useless against aircraft, which could simply fly over batteries.
 Virtually all the forts manufactured during the Endicott period were eventually closed and abandoned, including Fort Screven.

 After World War I, Fort Screven's canons were dismantled and sent to France to fight the NAZIs.
 After World War II, the fort was closed altogether.
 The Army sold the land and structures to the city of Tybee for $200,000.
 Tybee later auctioned off parcels of land to private ownership.
 The building that would become Surf Song was used as private family home for several years.
-Around 1985, it was first converted to a bed and breakfast and was rechristened "Savannah Beach Inn", by Cathleen Moore.
+In 2001, it was first converted to a bed and breakfast and was rechristened "Savannah Beach Inn", by Cathleen Moore.
 Cathleen operated Savannah Beach Inn for 2 years before selling to Ann Last.
 Ann Last proceed to operate Savannah Beach Inn for the next 9 years.

 In 2013, the Inn was sold to Sherry Stipp, who performed extensive renovations including the addition of the pool, complete kitchen and suite remodel, and exterior repainting.
 It was Sherry's business accumen and sister Cyndi Sukal's knack for hospitality that transformed 21 Officers Row into the top rated bed and breakfast, Surf Song.